-Icaria is a place with rich mythological past, and it has connected its name with the mythical figure Icarus.
+Ikaria is a place with a rich mythological past, and it has connected its name with the mythical figure Icarus.
 Sandy beaches, running waters, mountains and lush green hillsides compose the majestic relief of the island.
-Ikaria is also famed for its thermal springs, unique in the whole world for their chemical composition and radiation.
+Ikaria is also famed for its thermal springs, unique in the whole world for its chemical composition and radiation.
 Moreover, the unparalleled local lifestyle with a unique work-rest schedule, the famed festivals with traditional dances, the local manners and customs, are very impressive features for the visitors.

 The island extends over a surface of 260 km2, its coastline is 102 km long and it has 8,500 inhabitants.

-Icaria, Icarus in classical antiquity, is a member of the Anatolian Sporades, and is part of the same mountain range which connected Samos to Asia Minor.
-Icaria has nearly an unbroken coastline,and is without adequate ports.
-The sea around Icaria, the Icarian Pelagos, was known to Homer (Iliad 2.
+Ikaria, Icarus in classical antiquity, is a member of the Anatolian Sporades and is part of the same mountain range which connected Samos to Asia Minor.
+Ikaria has nearly an unbroken coastline and is without adequate ports.
+The sea around Ikaria, the Ikarion Pelagos, was known to Homer (Iliad 2.
 145) as one of the most turbulent areas of the Aegean.
-The Icarian Sea is especially tempestuous in July and August during the meltimi season because the island, situated without a protective barrier to the north, has no buffer from these northeasterly gales known as Etesian in antiquity.
+The Ikarian Sea is especially tempestuous in July and August during the Meltemi season because the island, situated without a protective barrier to the north, has no buffer from these northeasterly gales known as Etesian in antiquity.

-There are some neolithic remains on Icaria, that are presently being excavated by a native, Themistocles Katsaros.
+There are some neolithic remains on Ikaria, that are presently being excavated by a native, Themistocles Katsaros.
 Another native, the eminent anthropologist Ares Poulianos, has found a number of neolithic artifacts.
-Until their work is published we can say little about the neolithic period in Icaria except that the island was inhabited in the seventh millennium B.C.
-The Greeks called these early inhabitants of the Aegean Pelasgians, and they probably controlled Icaria until the second millennium B.C. when the Carians, another indigenous Aegean people, got a foothold in Icaria.
-These terms, Pelasgians and Carians, are very vague and it is perhaps best to simply think of the early settlers of Icaria as pre-Greek.
+Until their work is published we can say little about the neolithic period in Ikaria except that the island was inhabited in the seventh millennium B.C.
+The Greeks called these early inhabitants of the Aegean Pelasgians, and they probably controlled Ikaria until the second millennium B.C. when the Carians, another indigenous Aegean people, got a foothold in Ikaria.
+These terms, Pelasgians and Carians, are very vague and it is perhaps best to simply think of the early settlers of Ikaria as pre-Greek.

-The Greeks entered the Aegean in ca. 1500 B.C., and by 1200 B.C. had taken most of the Aegean islands, though there is no sign of any Greek settlement on Icaria until much later.
+The Greeks entered the Aegean in ca. 1500 B.C., and by 1200 B.C. had taken most of the Aegean islands, though there is no sign of any Greek settlement on Ikaria until much later.
 The Greeks may have been discouraged by the lack of harbors, the shortage of arable land, and thick forests.
-Greeks from Miletus colonized Icaria in ca. 750 B.C, probably establishing a settlement at Therma then Oenoe (modern day Campos.)
-The purpose of these Milesian outposts on Icaria were probably to aid Milesian ships on their way north to Milesian colonies in the Propontis.
+Greeks from Miletus colonized Ikaria in ca. 750 B.C, probably establishing a settlement at Therma then Oenoe (modern-day Campos.)
+The purpose of these Milesian outposts on Ikaria was probably to aid Milesian ships on their way north to Milesian colonies in the Propontis.

-The sources for the history of ancient Icaria consist of random references in ancient authors such as Thucydides, Herodotus, Strabo, Pausanias, Athenaeus, Pliny, and a handful of inscriptions.
-Eparchides, a native of Oenoe, wrote a history of Icaria about 350 B.C.
-We assume that he provided a capsule history of the island, but the main purpose of his work seems to have been to promote Icarian wine.
+The sources for the history of ancient Ikaria consist of random references in ancient authors such as Thucydides, Herodotus, Strabo, Pausanias, Athenaeus, Pliny, and a handful of inscriptions.
+Eparchides, a native of Oenoe, wrote a history of Ikaria about 350 B.C.
+We assume that he provided a capsule history of the island, but the main purpose of his work seems to have been to promote Ikarian wine.
 Only several fragments of Eparchides' history survive.
-Accounts by 17h. to 19th travellers are very helpful, especially the book of the Bishop J. Georgirenes in the early 17th. century and the German archeologist L. Ross in the middle of the 19th century.
+Accounts by 17h. to 19th travellers are very helpful, especially the book of Bishop J. Georgirenes in the early 17th. century and the German archeologist L. Ross in the middle of the 19th century.

-Sometime in the sixth century B.C. the Icaria was absorbed by Samos and became part of Polycrates sea empire.
-It was perhaps at this time that the temple of Artemis at Nas, on the northeast corner of the island was built.
-It seems that Nas was a sacred spot to the pre-Greek inhabitants of the Aegean, and an important port in the Aegean, the last stop before testing the dangerous Icarian Pelasgian.
+Sometime in the sixth century B.C. the Ikaria was absorbed by Samos and became part of the Polycrates sea empire.
+It was perhaps at this time that the temple of Artemis at Nas, on the northeast corner of the island, was built.
+It seems that Nas was a sacred spot to the pre-Greek inhabitants of the Aegean, and an important port in the Aegean, the last stop before testing the dangerous Ikarian Pelasgian.
 It was an appropriate place for sailors to make sacrifices to Artemis, who among other functions, was a patron of seafarers.
 The temple stood in good repair until the middle of the 19th. century when it was pillaged by the villagers of Christos, Raches for marble for their local church.
 In 1939 it was excavated by the Greek archeologist Leon Politis.
-During the German and Italian occupation of Icaria in the Second World War many of the artifacts unearthed by Politis disappeared.
+During the German and Italian occupation of Ikaria in the Second World War, many of the artifacts unearthed by Politis disappeared.
 Local custom has it that there are still marble statues embedded in the sand off the coast.

-We can estimate about 13,000 inhabitants on Icaria in the fifth century B.C.
+We can estimate about 13,000 inhabitants on Ikaria in the fifth century B.C.
 The prosperity, which the island enjoyed during the Athenian empire, began to decline during the Peloponnesian War (431 B.c. to 404 B.C.)
-On two occasions Spartan admirals, Alcidas and Mindarus, brought their fleets to Icaria.
-After the war Icaria suffered from piratical raids.
-Conditions improved in 387 B.C. when Icaria, that is Oenoe and Therma, became a member of the Second Athenian League.
+On two occasions Spartan admirals, Alcides and Mindarus, brought their fleets to Ikaria.
+After the war, Ikaria suffered from piratical raids.
+Conditions improved in 387 B.C. when Ikaria, that is Oenoe and Therma, became a member of the Second Athenian League.

-Alexander the Great named an island, Failaka, in the Persian gulf Icaria because it resembled Icaria.
-In fact, there is no resemblance between the two islands, and it is unknown why Alexander would do this, but his gesture does signify that he held Icaria in some degree of esteem, and perhaps had soldiers from the island in his Persian campaign.
-In the wars that followed the death of Alexander in 323 B.C.
-Icaria became an important military base.
+Alexander the Great named an island, Failaka, in the Persian gulf Ikaria because it resembled Ikaria.
+In fact, there is no resemblance between the two islands, and it is unknown why Alexander would do this, but his gesture does signify that he held Ikaria in some degree of esteem, and perhaps had soldiers from the island in his Persian campaign.
+In the wars that followed the death of Alexander in 323 B.C., Ikaria became an important military base.
 One of Alexander's successors, possibly Demetrius Poliorcetes, built the tower at Fanari, Dracanum, and the adjacent fortress.
-It is one of the best preserved Hellenistic military towers in the Aegean.
+It is one of the best-preserved Hellenistic military towers in the Aegean.

-All the coastal settlements in Icaria disappeared, and the few people who remained on the island retreated into the interior.
-The Emperor Augustus (29 B.C.-A.D.14) reestablished order in the Aegean, and encouraged Samians to develop Icaria.
-The traveller Strabo, ca. 10 B.C., saw two small settlements on Icaria, but noted that it was essentially a deserted island used mainly by Samian ranchers who kept herds of animals there.
+All the coastal settlements in Ikaria disappeared, and the few people who remained on the island retreated into the interior.
+Emperor Augustus (29 B.C.-A.D.14) reestablished order in the Aegean and encouraged Samians to develop Ikaria.
+The traveller Strabo, ca. 10 B.C., saw two small settlements on Ikaria, but noted that it was essentially a deserted island used mainly by Samian ranchers who kept herds of animals there.
 In the first century A.D.
-Pliny the Younger was weatherbound on the island for several days and was struckby its rustic qualities.
+Pliny, the Younger was weather-bound on the island for several days and was struck by its rustic qualities.

 By the end of the 12th. century the Byzantine empire cut back its naval defense and the Aegean became open to inroads from pirates and Italian adventures.
-The Icarians built fortresses at Paliokastro and Koskino.
-A glimpse of conditions is provided by a document in the monastery of Patmos which recorded pirates fleeing Patmos and arriving in Icaria where the local population executed them.
+The Ikarians built fortresses at Paliokastro and Koskino.
+A glimpse of conditions is provided by a document in the monastery of Patmos which recorded pirates fleeing Patmos and arriving in Ikaria where the local population executed them.

-In the 14th. century the Genoese took Chios, and Icaria became part of a Genoese Aegean empire.
-When the Turks drove the Genoese from the Aegean the Knights of St. John, who had their base in Rhodes, exerted some control over Icaria until 1521 when the Sultan incorporated Icaria into his realm.
-The Icarians killed the first Turkish tax collector, but somehow managed to escape punishment.
+On the 14th. century the Genoese took Chios, and Ikaria became part of a Genoese Aegean empire.
+When the Turks drove the Genoese from the Aegean the Knights of St. John, who had their base in Rhodes, exerted some control over Ikaria until 1521 when the Sultan incorporated Ikaria into his realm.
+The Ikarians killed the first Turkish tax collector but somehow managed to escape punishment.

-The Turks imposed a very loose administration not sending any officials to Icaria for several centuries.
+The Turks imposed a very loose administration not sending any officials to Ikaria for several centuries.
 The best account we have of the island during these years is from the pen of the bishop J. Georgirnees who in 1677 described the island with 1,000 inhabitants who were the poorest people in the Aegean.
-In 1827 Icaria broke away from the Ottoman Empire, but was forced to accept Turkish rule a few years later, and remained part of the Ottoman empire until July 17, 1912 when it expelled a small Turkish garrison during the IKARIAN INDEPENDENCE.
-Due to the Balkan Wars Icaria was unable to join Greece until November of that year.
+In 1827 Ikaria broke away from the Ottoman Empire, but was forced to accept Turkish rule a few years later, and remained part of the Ottoman empire until July 17, 1912, when it expelled a small Turkish garrison during the IKARIAN INDEPENDENCE.
+Due to the Balkan Wars, Ikaria was unable to join Greece until November of that year.
 The five months of independence were difficult years.
-The natives lacked food stuffs, were without regular transportation and postage service, and were on the verge of becoming part of the Italian Aegean empire.
+The natives lacked foodstuffs, were without regular transportation and postage service and were on the verge of becoming part of the Italian Aegean empire.